Hanseatic Higher Regional Court

 in three countries, “investigators” were investigating those responsible at …Group A “for tax avoidance”, as happened in D of 25.9.2017 … under the heading “E”.

-On December 1, 2017, the defendants submitted a cease-and-desist declaration with a penalty clause with regard to the statement prohibited by the Senate’s prohibition under Section I.1. whereby the promise to cease and desist refers to the creation of a certain impression (Annex AG 3).
+On December 1, 2017, the defendants issued a cease-and-desist declaration with a penalty clause with regard to the statement prohibited by the Senate’s ban on item I.1. whereby the promise to cease and desist refers to the creation of a certain impression (Annex AG 3).

-With their partial objection of 7.11.2017, the defendants only challenged the prohibition under item I.3. as such.
-In addition, with regard to the prohibition under I.4. they challenged the Chamber’s decision on costs.
-In addition, the parties disputed at first instance whether the application/prohibition under I.1. has been discharged.
+With their partial objection of 7.11.2017, the defendants only challenged the prohibition under Section I.3. as such.
+They also challenged the Chamber’s decision on costs with regard to the prohibition under I.4.
+Furthermore, the parties disputed at first instance whether the application/prohibition under I.1. had been dealt with.

-The Regional Court confirmed the interim injunction under I.3. with the contested judgment of 21.3.2018, also determined that the proceedings with regard to the application under I.1. and confirmed the decision on costs from the decision of the Senate dated 8.11.2017 (case no. 7 W 123/17).
+The Regional Court granted the preliminary injunction under I.3. with the contested judgment of 21.3.2018, also determined that the proceedings with regard to the application under I.1. are concluded and confirmed the decision on costs from the decision of the Senate dated 8.11.2017 (case no. 7 W 123/17).
 Reference is made to the contested decision for further details.

 The defendants are challenging this with their appeal, which they substantiate as follows:

-The costs relating to the applications under I.3. and I.4. should in any case be imposed on the applicant: The application under I.3. referred to an allegation that the prohibition prohibited an impression; this is not the same subject matter of the dispute, which is already evident from the fact that the applicant had to file a new application upon the Board’s notice.
-The warning in relation to the application under I.3. was also insufficient; it did not show an ambiguity and the variant of interpretation that was ultimately deemed inadmissible.
-With regard to the application under I.4. there had been a partial withdrawal by the applicant.
+The costs relating to the applications under I.3. and I.4. were to be imposed on the applicant in any case: The application under I.3. related to an allegation that the prohibition prohibited an impression; this was not the same subject matter of the dispute, which was already evident from the fact that the applicant had to file a new application upon the Board’s notice.
+The warning in relation to the application under I.3. was also inadequate; it did not show an ambiguity and the variant of interpretation ultimately held to be inadmissible.
+With regard to the application under I.4, there had been a partial withdrawal by the applicant.
 The original application was directed against an impression that was to be created by a long passage; the prohibition was limited to one sentence from this passage.
 The impression complained of had by no means been (completely) created, which is why the Chamber had again changed the application, whereby half of the originally pursued injunction request had been dropped.
 The Chamber itself acknowledged that it had overlooked the partial withdrawal in this case; contrary to the opinion of the Regional Court, Section 99 I ZPO in no way precludes a review of the decision on costs; moreover, the interim injunction had also been partially challenged on the merits.

 The defendants apply,

-the judgment of the Regional Court of Hamburg dated March 21, 2018 (324 O 463/17), the interim injunction of the Regional Court of Hamburg dated October 12, 2017 regarding item I.3. and the interim injunction of the Hanseatic Higher Regional Court of 8.11.2017 (7 W 123/17), to set aside the respective underlying applications and the application for a declaration that the proceedings in the main proceedings on point I.1. of the application from the notice of motion dated 27.9.2017 and to reject the decision on costs of the Regional Court of Hamburg under item II. of the interim injunction dated 12.10.2017 with regard to items I.3. and I.4. to correct the prohibitions issued under items I.3. and I.4.
+the judgment of the Hamburg Regional Court of 21.3.2018 (324 O 463/17), the interim injunction of the Hamburg Regional Court of 12.10.2017 regarding item I.3. and the interim injunction of the Hanseatic Higher Regional Court of November 8, 2017 (7 W 123/17), to dismiss the respective underlying applications as well as the application for a declaration that the proceedings in the main proceedings regarding item I.1. of the application from the application of September 27, 2017 are settled and to correct the decision on costs of the Hamburg Regional Court under item II. of the interim injunction of October 12, 2017 with regard to the prohibitions pronounced under items I.3. and I.4.

 The applicant requests,